 Is MDMA Illegal in the US?

 MDMA is a Schedule I substance under the Controlled Substances Act.
 This makes MDMA illegal to manufacture, buy, possess, and distribute without a license from the DEA.
 By categorizing it as a Schedule I substance, the DEA believes that it meets the following three criteria: having a high potential for abuse, no legitimate medical use in treatment, and a lack of accepted safety laws for its use under medical supervision.
+The FDA has approved research for MDMA to explore whether it treats depression, PTSD, and psychological or emotional damage.
+The Phase III trials are expected to be complete by 2022, meaning MDMA-assisted psychotherapy may be a legal medical option by 2023.

 When was MDMA made Illegal?